 Hagai Ulrich is a visual artist and a writer in the field of contemporary art.
-In his photography and new-media works, as well as in his art-writing, he examines the context between the form of the image and the contents that comprise it.
 He holds an MFA with honors from Bezalel Academy of Arts and Design Jerusalem, and a BFA from Hamidrasha Faculty of Arts at Beit-Berl.

 Hagai Ulrich converses with Nadav Bin-Nun about music and art, improvisation, violence, and narcissism, following the release of his Spiritual Album.

 Efrat Vital's show, Winnie (Real Daughter), presented recently at the Herzliya Artists' Residence, brings to the fore the denial and suppression of the problematic history of racism, slavery, and Colonialism in the southern part of the United States.
 Hagai Ulrich has visited the show, and he suggests thinking about it from a local point of view as well.

 "Pre-Israeli Orientalism: A Photographic Portrait", written by Dor Guez, focuses on a photographic genre from the early decades of the twentieth century as a local, unique, and complex case of visual Orientalism.
 Hagai Ulrich reviews the book and suggests broadening the conversation through the values and characteristics of performance art.